oSoc20/better-bike-brussels/README.md

 Try it [now](https://better-bike-brussels.herokuapp.com)!

+## Backend

+The base code can be found [here](https://github.com/oSoc20/better-bike-brussels-backend)

+## Frontend

+BetterBikeBrussels is a NEXT.js app and uses Docker to ease the building and deployment procedure.

-## Deployment
+### Deployment

+As such if you don't want to use docker, you can run it locally using:

+#### Requirements

+Please note the following requirements:

+* Node.JS (^v14.x.x)
+* npm (^v6.x.x)

+#### Before anything

+Clone the github repository and open a terminal in the repository.

-First, change the `next.config.js` file with the right info, in the case of the main instance:
+Change the `next.config.js` file with the right info, in the case of the main instance:

 ```js
 module.exports = {